claresudbery/clare-wiki-ably/pages/coding/infra/cloud/aws/aws-cloud-practitioner.md

     - Well-Architected reviews (see below)
     - operations reviews
 - Well-Architected reviews
-  - review architectures against the five pillars of the Well-Architected Framework:
+  - review architectures against the six pillars of the Well-Architected Framework:
     - Operational Excellence
     - Security
     - Reliability
     - Performance Efficiency
     - Cost Optimization
+    - Sustainability
+  - !
+This originally said five pillars and didn't have sustainability added in, but in lesson 10 they said it was six pillars so I've updated it here?
 - AWS Marketplace
   - curated digital catalog that streamlines your steps to find, deploy and manage **third party software** running in your AWS architecture
   - instead of needing to build, install and maintain the foundational infrastructure needed to run these third party applications in the marketplace, customers have options like one-click deployment that allows them to quickly procure and use products from thousands of software sellers right when you need them.